ParabYash/Data-Analysis-Projects-/README.md

-# Project Description
+# Company Layoffs: Data Cleaning
-## Overview
+## Project Overview

 Layoff Data Cleaner is a comprehensive data cleaning project aimed at organizing and preparing a dataset of global company layoffs for analysis.
 The dataset, sourced from Kaggle, provides detailed information on company layoffs in 2022.
-You can find the dataset here.
+You can find the dataset https://www.kaggle.com/datasets/swaptr/layoffs-2022

 ## Dataset Features
 The dataset includes the following features: